 The next week was difficult.
 Beyond difficult.
 But, we survived.
 Soon we started eating from the produce department regularly and within a few weeks embraced veganism.
 Due to our lifestyle change I began to dabble in meal planning, realizing planning our meals was the only way to successfully follow a special diet.

-In 2013, I started a blog called Live Simply.
+In 2013, after having my second child, I started a blog called Live Simply.
 An online space to share my family’s journey of real food and natural living with a simplified approach.
-Each week I share simple real food recipes, natural DIY projects, and tips for simplifying the time spent in the kitchen and around the home.
+The blog was my passion project.

 Fast forward to today, 2019, the blog is now my full-time job, along with freelance food photography.
 I have a few amazing moms who work with me part-time helping with recipe work, social media, photo shoot cleanups, and editing photos.
 Running a blog isn’t for the faint of heart.
 It’s the hardest thing I’ve ever done, but I’m incredibly thankful for where Live Simply is today–for the opportunity to interact and share in this journey with so many other moms, parents, caregivers, and families from all over the world.
 Live Simply is still my passion project and I’m so thankful to share this space with you.

 As I’ve learned how to run a business, and be a mom to growing children who are now in school, and also find time for myself and my husband, I’ve been on a journey to simplify life over the past few years.
 This has meant decluttering and embracing more of a minimalist attitude (not in a own-nothing way, but more in an intentional about life and things way), and learning to take care of myself.
 I’ve also been learning how to simplify our real food lifestyle by embracing food prep, strategically meal planning with rotating meal plans, and creating routines in our home.